Which of the following best describes the standard anatomical pos... | Channels for Pearson+

 1

 Step 1: Understand the concept of 'standard anatomical position' in Anatomy.
-It is a universally accepted reference position used to describe the location and relationships of body parts.
+It is a universally accepted reference position used to describe the location and orientation of body parts.

 Step 2: Recall the key features of the standard anatomical position: the body is standing upright, facing forward, with arms at the sides and palms facing forward.
 This position ensures consistency in anatomical terminology.